-Comply with all precautions described in "4.1.8.6 MOMENT LIMITER OVERRIDE SWITCH" when using the Override switch.
+Comply with all precautions described in "4.1.9.6 MOMENT LIMITER OVERRIDE SWITCH" when using the Override switch.

 - Set the outriggers in the set up status and operate the work selector switch (travel/outrigger/crane) in the outrigger operation panel to the "Crane" position to enable the crane operation.
-When the detection condition for setting one of the four outriggers (see the item 2 in the table above) is no more fulfilled, the working status lamp (red) lights up.
-If this state remains for 3 seconds or more, the crane interlock function is activated and the crane operation will be disabled. - Stow the crane and operate the work selector switch (travel/outrigger/crane) on the outrigger operation panel to the "Outrigger" position to enable the outrigger setting and extension operations.
+When the detection condition for setting one of the four outriggers (see the item 2 in the table above) is no more fulfilled, the working status lamp (red) flashes. - Stow the crane and operate the work selector switch (travel/outrigger/crane) on the outrigger operation panel to the "Outrigger" position to enable the outrigger setting and extension operations.
 Please contact us or our sales service agency. - If the crane operation is not enabled after operating the work selector switch (travel/outrigger/crane) on the outrigger operation panel to the "Crane" position even after the outrigger is being extended and set, there may be faulty adjustment or failure in the outrigger safety device.
 Please contact us or our sales service agency.